gradle/gradle/design-docs/features/faster-builds/faster-build-startup/README.md

         - A large amount of `org.gradle.model.internal.registry.RuleBindings.PredicateMatches` instances are found in memory (representing 17% of total memory usage). `ModelNodes` represent `15%` of total memory.
 It seems to be a lot for a project that doesn't use the software model.
     - CPU
         - 45% of time is spent in `org.gradle.initialization.SettingsLoader.findAndLoadSettings`, out of which:
             - 47% of time is spent in setting the project properties.
 A large amount of this time is spent in filling exception stack traces for missing properties, that are always caught.
 In short, total dead time.
+Profiler reports 90k `MissingPropertyException` sent from Gradle code, and 90k `MissingPropertyExceptionNoStack` sent from Groovy.
+Given that there are 10k projects, that is 9 exceptions per project, that contribute most of the settings initialization!
             - 53% of time is spent in initializing the project.
 Most of this time is spent in populating the model registry (41%) and initializing services (38%)
         - 45% of time is spent in evaluating the projects, and almost all time is spent in logging.